Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/10-optimising-mpi.md

 ## Characterising the Scalability of Code

-FIXME: reuse some of the HPC Skills code scalability material as an introduction here

 The speedup when running a parallel program on multiple processors can be defined as